-The request to the young woman is to come back--to return--that we can look at you, that we can watch you.
-The term here is possibly (as one of the commentators says) not just to come back, but actually to get involved in the dance--to turn and to twist.
+The request to the young woman is to come back, to return, that we can look at you, that we can watch you.
+The term here is possibly, as one of the commentators says, it's not just to come back, but it's actually to get involved in the dance, to turn and to twist.
 I'm not sure that really holds, but it does give us a little bit of an insight as to what possibly may be going on here.

-In any event, it's some kind of celebration in that they want to look at the young lady as she is dancing.
-Her response is, "Why do you want to look at me?
-There's lots of prettier girls around here."
-That's the implication; she doesn't say that.
-But the emphasis here is on her person: "Why am I the center of attention?"
-Well for one thing she's the bride, so of course she's the center of attention on that day.
+In any event, it's some kind of celebration and they want to look at the young lady as she is dancing.
+Her response is, why do you want to look at me?
+There's lots of prettier girls around here, that's the implication.
+She doesn't say that, but the emphasis here is on her person.

+Why am I the center of attention?
+Well, for one thing, she's the bride, so of course she's the center of attention on that day.
 But there's more to it than that.

-The last part of verse 13 talks about a dance before two armies.
-That's one of the issues that we need to look at in more detail.
-The term "dance" is translated variously by the various translators in the commentaries.
-The New English Bible talks about the dancers of the two armies--it may be just a group, it may be a dance itself.
-The concept is partly identified by this last part of the verse: the dance (the RSV says) before two armies, probably better the dance of two armies.
-Now what in the world is that all about?
-Precise meaning is elusive, as it often is in the Song--some of these texts are very difficult to interpret.
-I think what we've got going here is some possibility of a dance of two groups; kind of a counter dance where you've got one group doing one thing, another group doing another.
-The Shulammite, the key person in this, is sort of dancing between these two groups.
-The meaning is not really clear, it's not absolutely certain, but it's quite evident that there's something going on here where she is the center of attention.
-She's a bit shy about it, and as we read the rest of this we'll probably see why she was a little shy.
+The last part of verse 13 talks about a dance before two armies and that's one of the issues that we need to look at in more detail.

+The term dance is translated variously by the various translators in the commentaries.
+The New English Bible talks about the dancers of the two armies.
+It may be just a group, it may be a dance itself.

+The concept is partly identified by this last part of the verse.
+The dance, the RSV says, before two armies, is probably better than the dance of the two armies.
+Now, what in the world is that all about?
+The precise meaning is elusive, as it often is in the song.

+Some of these texts are very difficult to interpret.
+I think what we've got going here is some possibility of a dance of two groups, kind of a counter dance, where you've got one group doing one thing, another group doing another, and the Shulamite, the key person in this, is sort of dancing between these two groups.
+Meaning is not really clear, it's not absolutely certain, but it's quite evident that there is something going on here where she is the center of attention.